 Think like an Iron Chef…

-Instead of thinking about what’s not in stock, think like an Iron Chef.
-If you’ve never seen the Iron Chef food battles, two chefs are given one ingredient and have to make as many dishes as possible before time runs out.
-Iron Chefs can take any ingredient and make ten signature dishes.
-That’s not only good pantry cooking, it’s good seasonal cooking as well.
+Instead of thinking about what’s not in stock or what you’re out of, think like an Iron Chef.
+In Iron Chef food battles, two chefs get an ingredient and have to make as many dishes as possible before time runs out.
+They can take any ingredient and make ten menu worthy dishes.
+Learn to do that, and you’ll have a five-star kitchen soon.